 - Citrus peels have natural skunk repellent qualities.
 Scatter orange or lemon peels around your property and under your deck or porch.

 These automatically turn on when an animal wanders too close and are a safe and natural way to keep the skunks away from your property.
 Place them strategically close to areas where you suspect skunks might want to shelter.

-- Pos/Neg capable fence for dry conditions or use with high resistance animals.
-Ideal for situations when there is too little moisture in the soil to properly ground the fence
+- POS/NEG CAPABLE fence for dry conditions or use with high resistance animals.
+Ideal for situations when there is too little moisture in the soil to...

-- Drivable posts (.75") are much stronger and stiffer than standard line posts and can be pounded in with a dead-blow hammer or mallet.
-Installs easily in hard or frozen soils as well as soft soils.
+- DRIVABLE POSTS are much stronger and stiffer than standard line posts and can be pounded in with a dead-blow hammer or mallet.
+Installs easily in hard...

 7. Set a Trap

 Spring-loaded skunk traps lure the skunk inside with bait, then close the door behind them so they can't escape.
 The skunk is then carried away from your property and set free in the woods or another open, wild area.

 — Josephine Mills (@Josie_M_Mills) June 11, 2015

 - Bait the skunk trap with peanut butter, canned sardines, cat food, or other strong-smelling foods.
 Set it near the skunk's den or its route of access to your property.